 But are they the same?
 How are they different?
 You may also be wondering which of the two is the better energy drink.

-Quick answer: Both Monster and Bang provide different benefits and their ingredients differ quite a lot especially in terms of caffeine, sugar, and calorie content.
+Both Monster and Bang provide different benefits and their ingredients differ quite a lot, especially in terms of caffeine, sugar, and calorie content.
+Bang contains zero calories and sugar but does have a higher caffeine content of 300 mg.
+Meanwhile, Monster has 160 mg of caffeine with 54g of sugar.

 If you’re curious to read more detail about how Monster and Bang differ from one another, stick around for the inside scoop.